-The Critical Theory Workshop / Atelier de Théorie Critique is an intensive research program that takes place every July in Paris, France.
-Founded in 2008, the primary objective of the Workshop is to provide an international forum for interdisciplinary and comparative work in critical theory, in the broadest sense of the term.
-Participants are exposed to the work of contemporary thinkers and engage with current debates in the Francophone world.
+The summer workshop is an intensive research program that takes place in Paris, France.
+Its primary objective is to provide an international forum for transdisciplinary and comparative work in critical theory in the broadest sense of the term.
+Participants are exposed to the work of contemporary thinkers and engage with current debates in the Francophone world and beyond.

-- Débats: invited speakers debate with the director on a common theme or question related to their research.
+- Débats: invited speakers debate a common theme or current research projects.

 - Rencontres: intellectuals are invited to participate in public interviews regarding their work to date and their current projects.

-- Groupes de travail: the participants workshop their own research projects in consultation with other participants and in preparation for a final conference.
+- Groupes de travail: the participants present their own research projects and workshop them with other participants.

-The overall objective is to bring together a diverse panoply of thinkers from different horizons in order to cultivate productive debates around work in progress and topical concerns for theory and practice today.
+The overall objective is to bring together a diverse panoply of thinkers in order to cultivate productive debates around work in progress and topical concerns for theory and practice today.

 Although these activities are oriented toward a graduate level of education, anyone with the requisite background is welcome to apply.
-One of the goals is to create a relatively egalitarian space of collaboration that cuts across the standard academic distinctions between professors and students.
-Participants often include, therefore, very advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.
+Participants come from around the globe and often include very advanced undergraduates, graduate students, postdocs, faculty, autodidacts, artists, writers and independent researchers.

-The language of instruction is English, but some of the activities take place in French with English summary translations that are projected on a screen.
-Therefore, it is highly recommended that applicants have a working knowledge of the French language.
+The primary language of discussion is English, but some of the activities take place in French with English summary translations that are projected on a screen.
+Therefore, it is beneficial, although not required, that applicants have a working knowledge of the French language.